open-telemetry/opentelemetry-java-instrumentation/README.md

 | ota.exporter.jar | OTA_EXPORTER_JAR     | Path to the exporter fat-jar that you want to use |

 ### Available exporters
-There are two exporters available under [releases](https://github.com/open-telemetry/opentelemetry-auto-instr-java/releases).
+There are three exporters available under [releases](https://github.com/open-telemetry/opentelemetry-auto-instr-java/releases).

 #### Jaeger exporter